National Resistance of East Timorese Students: Leadership

 In 1996 the organization was divided into three regional groups: Indonesia, East Timor and the rest of the world.
 Joaquim Fonseca led the group Indonesia.
 His deputy was Mariano Sabino Lopes.
 António da Conceição led the group East Timor.
 The Overseas Group, based in Portugal, was headed by Carlos da Silva Lopes.
 Mariano Sabino Lopes was National Coordinator of IMPETU from 1996.
+The current Secretary-General is Joaquim da Fonseca.